Flying Bike Cooperative Brewery

 SECTION VII: Initiative Process

 Any Active Member may propose an initiative for Flying Bike action to be voted on by the members and those otherwise entitled to vote as described in the Articles of Incorporation.
-The initiative must concern an amendment to the Bylaws or any action the Board could take without a membership vote.
+The initiative must concern an amendment to these Bylaws or any action the Board could take without a membership vote.
 A petition to place an initiative on the agenda for a vote by the members at any meeting of the members must be signed by at least 5% of the Active Membership.
 The Board will provide for implementation of this process by promulgating reasonable rules of governance of the process consistent with these Bylaws.

 SECTION VIII: Termination of Membership

 1. Grounds for Expulsion.
-Any member whose activity endangers effective operation of Flying Bike for the mutual benefit of its members may be recommended for expulsion from membership in Flying Bike by the Board.
+Consistent with the Articles of Incorporation, any member whose activity endangers effective operation of Flying Bike for the mutual benefit of its members may be recommended for expulsion from membership in Flying Bike by the Board.
 After written notice to the member recommended for expulsion of the reasons for the recommendation and reasonable opportunity for a hearing before the Board, the Board may, in its discretion, terminate the member’s membership.
 The member may appeal the Board’s decision at a membership meeting, the Board’s decision and announcement of the appeal having been included in the notice of such meeting.
 The decision of a majority of the members voting at such meeting will be binding upon the expelled member and upon Flying Bike.
 The expelled member shall be entitled to the lesser of the cost of the membership unit purchased by such member or the fair value of such member’s membership, less any amount owed Flying Bike by that member.
 The application fee shall be non-refundable.

-remain unpaid for more than one month, the Board may cancel the membership of that member.
-The same hearing and appeal process in Section VIII, Paragraph 1 apply.
+2. Right of Offset.
+Flying Bike has the right to offset against the membership contribution held by any member for obligations owed to Flying Bike by that member.
+If such obligations remain unpaid for more than one month, the Board may cancel the membership of that member.
+The same hearing and appeal process in Section VIII, Paragraph 1 shall apply.
 Debts which a member has incurred to Flying Bike may be charged against the member’s membership contribution if the debt is older than 30 days.
 All debts to Flying Bike must be paid before redemption of a member’s paid-in equity may be made.

 SECTION IX: Board of directors (Election, Selection and Qualifications)